 Andy’s Open Mic Tips

-Andy's performance tips for emerging singer-songwriters. . . .
+Andy's open mic performance tips for emerging singer-songwriters. . . .

-Don't be afraid to perform a cover song or two adding your own spin.
+Of course, we'd like to hear originals or obscure cover-tune interpretations.
+However, don't be afraid to perform a more popular cover song or two, (Not note for note as the original artist's version).
 Most likely, your audience does not know who you are.
 Presenting a "familiarity" can bring the audience closer to you.
-You might want to start by performing a cover (Not top 40 type), and then over time begin to introduce your own material.
+You might want to start by putting your own spin on a cover and then over time, begin to introduce your own material.

 Keep your songs under 4 minutes.
 This is all fairness to everyone else.